Easy Virtue (2008 film): Music

 The score for the film was produced by Marius de Vries and the film's director Stephan Elliott.
 It features several songs by Cole Porter and Noël Coward.
 It was performed by the Easy Virtue Orchestra—which was assembled specifically for the film.
 Jessica Biel makes her musical debut singing two tracks which are featured on the soundtrack album.
 Ben Barnes sings several songs on the sound track, including "Room with a View", while Colin Firth makes a guest appearance on the closing track.

 Featured in the closing credits is a cover version, in 1920s faux-jazz style, of "When the Going Gets Tough, the Tough Get Going" (c.
 1986), performed by Colin Firth, Ben Barnes, Jessica Biel, and Andy Caine.
 The song was written by Billy Ocean, Robert John "Mutt" Lange, Wayne Brathwaite, and Barry Eastmond.
 The British jazz renditions of the songs "Car Wash" and "Sex Bomb" were also included.

 A soundtrack album was released on 3 November 2008 in stores and on iTunes.

 Reception

 Critical response

-Review aggregation website Rotten Tomatoes gives the film a 52% approval rating based on 126 reviews with an average rating of 5.8/10.
+Review aggregation website Rotten Tomatoes gives the film a 52% approval rating based on 125 reviews.
 Metacritic gives the film a score of 58% based on reviews from 28 critics.

 Colm Andrew of the Manx Independent gave the film 7/10 and said it was "a frothy affair but the source material is good—the script is workmanlike but at least it doesn't try to be clever and the quality of the acting makes sure the lines resonate soundly".
 Some critics felt that the movie's insistent jazz-age lilt is ultimately at odds with a play written in 1924 that attacks the hypocrisy, smugness and benighted values of the English landed gentry between the wars.
 The screenplay includes scattered Coward bons mots, but the witticisms do not come as thick or as fast as in his later plays.